saumatya/road_to_summer_job/README.md

 ## Projects

-**Projects Done:** I've had the privilege of working on several projects, from developing Android applications to creating web applications.
-Notable projects include a "Hotel Management System" web application and a smartwatch application for carbon footprint tracking.
+**Projects Done:** I've had the privilege of working on International projects with Polar Electro Oy, developing Android application.

-**Projects Doing Currently:** I'm currently working on an international project with a German university, designing a logistics system for Ahola Digital Oy.
-This experience has provided valuable insights into collaboration and architectural styles.
+**Projects Doing Currently:** I'm currently working on an international project with collaboration with a German university, designing a logistics system for Ahola Digital Oy.
+This experience has provided valuable insights into collaboration and various software design methodologies and technology industry standards.

 ## Future Aspirations

 I'm eagerly learning React for frontend development and expanding my expertise in web application development.
-My goal is to encompass the entire spectrum of this field.
+My goal is to encompass the entire spectrum of this field as currently I have mostly worked in backend.

 ## Skills

-My skill set includes C#, ASP, .NET MVC, .NET Core, Swagger API, REST API, SOAP API, Web Hooks, SQL Server, JavaScript, HTML/CSS, Python, Java, GIT, FinTech, Web API, Web Services, Azure DevOps, Linux, Android, and Firebase.
+My skill set includes C#, ASP, .NET, REST API, SOAP API, SQL Server, JavaScript, HTML/CSS, Java, GIT, FinTech, Web Services, Azure DevOps, Linux, Android.

 For more details about my projects and skills, you can explore my [GitHub Repository](https://github.com/saumatya).

 # Project: Carbon Footprint Tracker for Wear OS Smartwatch